fagan2888/AIND-Sudoku/README.md

 # Question 1 (Naked Twins)
 Q: How do we use constraint propagation to solve the naked twins problem?
-A: For each unit, we search for naked twin box pairs; if found, remove the digits of naked twins from other boxes in that unit.
-This naked twins reduction strategy is very helpful in reducing the search space when used along with "eliminate" and "only_choice" strategies in depth first search method.
+A: For each unit, we search for naked twin box pairs (two boxes with the same value of two digits); if found, remove the digits of naked twins from other boxes in that unit.
+Naked twins reduction strategy is very helpful in reducing the search space when used along with "eliminate" and "only_choice" strategies in depth first search method of solving sudoku.

 # Question 2 (Diagonal Sudoku)
 Q: How do we use constraint propagation to solve the diagonal sudoku problem?